KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/composite.rst

 Operation **And**

-* The clip with the alpha information is located on the top track: the selected color becomes transparent.
+* The clip with alpha information is located on the top track: the selected color becomes transparent.
 * The clip with alpha information is located on the bottom track: everything in the image becomes transparent, except for the selected color.

 .. image:: /images/alpha_operation_And.png